solo-io/workshops/gloo-portal/README.md

 ![logged in](images/portal-oidc-logged-in.png)

-If you are interested in the integration with SaaS based OIDC service, check out this blog post: https://www.solo.io/blog/self-service-user-registration-with-gloo-portal-and-okta/
+If you are interested in the integration with SaaS based OIDC service, check out [this blog post](https://www.solo.io/blog/self-service-user-registration-with-gloo-portal-and-okta/).

 ## Lab 7 - Securing your APIs